Actipro/Avalonia-Controls/Documentation/topics/bars/controls/combobox.md

 In either case, a [TextCommitted](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.TextCommitted) event is raised whenever this process completes.

 The [PopupOpeningCommand](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.PopupOpeningCommand) command, if assigned, is executed prior to the popup opening.
 This command can be handled in a view model, allowing for a MVVM way to update the items on the popup prior to display.

+The [PopupClosedCommand](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.PopupClosedCommand) command, if assigned, is executed after the popup closes.
+The [BarGalleryViewModel.PopupClosedCommand](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryViewModel.PopupClosedCommand) property inherited by [BarComboBoxViewModel](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarComboBoxViewModel) exposes this capability in the MVVM Library.

 See the [Using Commands](using-commands.md) topic for more information on commands.